timklge/karoo-winddir/README.md

 ## Installation

-Currently, Hammerhead has not yet released an on-device app store for easy installation of extensions like this.
-Until then, you can sideload the app.
+If you are using a Karoo 3, you can use [Hammerhead's sideloading procedure](https://support.hammerhead.io/hc/en-us/articles/31576497036827-Companion-App-Sideloading) to install the app:

+1. Open the [releases page](https://github.com/timklge/karoo-headwind/releases) on your phone's browser, long-press the `app-release.apk` link and share it with the Hammerhead Companion app.
+2. Your karoo should show an info screen about the app now.
+Press "Install".

+If you are using a Karoo 2, you can use manual sideloading:

-1. Download the APK from the [releases page](https://github.com/timklge/karoo-headwind/releases) (or build it from source).
+1. Download the apk from the [releases page](https://github.com/timklge/karoo-headwind/releases) (or build it from source)
-2. Prepare your Karoo for sideloading by following the [step-by-step guide](https://www.dcrainmaker.com/2021/02/how-to-sideload-android-apps-on-your-hammerhead-karoo-1-karoo-2.html) by DC Rainmaker.
+2. Set up your Karoo for sideloading.
+DC Rainmaker has a great [step-by-step guide](https://www.dcrainmaker.com/2021/02/how-to-sideload-android-apps-on-your-hammerhead-karoo-1-karoo-2.html).
-3. Install the app using the command `adb install app-release.apk`.
+3. Install the app by running `adb install app-release.apk`.

 ## Usage